UK Web Focus

 “It Ain’t What You Do, It’s The Fact That You Did It”

-Posted by Brian Kelly (UK Web Focus) on 2 January 2012
+Posted by Brian Kelly on 2 Jan 2012

 There’s a tendency to emphasise the benefits of tangible activities which involve significant investment of time and energy: carrying out the scientific experiments; interviewing the stakeholder communities; writing the research paper; developing the software; organising the events; etc. Outside the higher education sector we see this, for example, from the New Year’s Honours list which describes how “In total 984 people have been recommended to The Queen for an award.
 70 per cent of the recipients are local heroes, who’ve undertaken outstanding work in their communities“.
 You don’t win an award or get promotion for a trivial piece of work, would you?